VMware vSphere Metro Storage Cluster (vMSC)

 - Storage IO Control is not supported on a vMSC enabled datastore

 The question we typically get is if there is a minimum license edition of vSphere required to create a vSphere Metro Storage Cluster.
-The answer to that question is no. You can create a stretched cluster with any edition, however, if you have a requirement for automated workload balancing from either a CPU or storage perspective than the minimum required license level is vSphere Enterprise Plus, as this license includes vSphere DRS and Storage DRS.
+The answer to that question is no. You can create a stretched cluster with any edition, however, if you have a requirement for automated workload balancing from either a CPU or storage perspective then the minimum required license level is vSphere Enterprise Plus, as this license includes vSphere DRS and Storage DRS.

 The storage requirements are slightly more complex.
 A vSphere Metro Storage Cluster requires what is in effect a single storage subsystem that spans both sites.
 In this design, a given datastore must be accessible—that is, be able to be read and be written to—simultaneously from both sites.
 Further, when problems occur, the vSphere hosts must be able to continue to access datastores from either location transparently and with no impact on ongoing storage operations.